 Most Lisfranc fractures require surgery.
 Reduction is achieved by means of screws that are inserted into the bones across the joints.
 An external fixator may be used, where the screws are inserted through punctures in the skin, rather than an incision.

 With a Lisfranc fracture, the foot will be in a cast for 6-8 weeks and during that time the foot cannot support weight.
 After the cast, a rigid arch support or walking brace may be recommended.
 It is helpful to do foot exercises to build strength and help restore ROM.

 Post-traumatic arthritis can develop in the joint following a Lisfranc fracture.
 If that happens, the bones may have to be fused together.
 Planovalgus deformity is another complication.
 That means the foot flattens longitudinally, turning outward.

-Our Minnesota Personal Injury Attorneys are skilled, dynamic litigators with a reputation for excellent settlements.
+Our lawyer are skilled, dynamic litigators with a reputation for excellent settlements.
 We will handle the insurance companies, do all the paperwork, and file your claim.
-Call 612-TSR-TIME or submit our contact form.
+Call (612) TSR-TIME or submit our free contact form today.